Legal marriage formalities

 If you have been married or formed a civil partnership before

 If you have been married or registered a civil partnership previously, in any country, you will be required to show evidence of your divorce/dissolution or death of your late spouse/civil partner.
 If the divorce/dissolution took place in England or Wales, you will need to produce a Decree Absolute bearing the official stamp of the court.
 If that divorce/dissolution was granted abroad, we will need to see the original documents issued and a fee will be payable in this case.
-If these documents are written in a foreign language, an English translation may be required.
+If these documents are written in a foreign language, an English translation will be required.

 Documents may include: Decree Absolute, Dissolution of Civil Partnership, Decree of Nullity, Death certificate of former partner and (depending on your circumstances) previous marriage certificate.